Ferris-Labs/site-draft/content/en/docs/Developer_Guide/Create-And-Deploy-Service.md

 linkTitle: "Create a Service"
 weight: 203
 description: >-
-     Create a Service.
+     In this section we will create a simple service, add a manifest file to the service and deploy the service.
 ---
-In this section we will create a simple service, add a manifest file to the service and deploy the service.

 The following is an overview of the development steps involved in building a Ferris Service.